It is my belief that a huge contributor to anxiety disorders is an addiction to worry.

 It may not be easy to say no to our addictions, but it can be done.
 It may not be comfortable to say no to them.
 But that doesn’t mean you can’t do it.
 Leave how “comfortable” it is entirely out of the equation.
 It is irrelevant.
 So many people make bad choice after bad choice simply because it is hard.
 The truth is, life is hard whether you feed your addiction or starve it.
 The only difference is whether it is hard because you are filled with a lack of respect for yourself for feeding your addiction and having to live with all of the fallout from it, or if it is hard because you are standing up to your addiction and fighting off the urges to indulge it.
 Either way you are going to be uncomfortable, but ONE of those choices offers you a way out.
 Each time you say NO to your addiction you are taking one more step down the path to freedom.
 Some addictions have longer paths than others and setbacks are going to happen, but if you keep saying NO over and over again, eventually you will get to a point where you are no longer controlled by something that is hurting you – and when you get there, I assure you it is the best feeling ever.

 You have always been and always will be the ultimate captain of what goes on in your head and the decisions and choices you make.
 Do not downplay your power and speak to yourself as if you aren’t fully in charge of the choices you make.
 Remind your brain who is really in charge.
 The more consistent you are, and the more conviction that you do this with, the easier it will be.
-And it becomes even easier if you find something healthy and positive such as a new hobby, club to join, or fitness regimen to replace your addiction with.
-For more on that, travel this link.
+Say you’re kicking a marihuana addiction, a resource like CAHI.org will be helpful on that journey.

 It doesn’t matter what it is you have a hard time walking away from.